kevinreynolds/docker-laravel/readme.md

 Note, that cron image includes PHP CLI so you might want to sync it with some of the changes in php image.
 You probably won't be doing this much often as a lot of php settings are configured via environment variables.

 ## Single-page applications and Node.js

+> This functionality is not yet ready for production usage

 As experiment, I provide a naive implementation for running node and single page applications inside Docker container.
 Add these services to your `docker-compose.yml` file and place your code inside `./napp` folder (it's added to .gitignore).